danelerr/recorr-hook/README.md

 ## 🎯 Overview

-RecorrHook is a specialized Uniswap V4 hook designed for cross-border stablecoin corridors.
+RecorrHook is a spcialized Uniswap V4 hook designed for cross-border stablecoin corridors.
 It implements:

 - **Async Swap Intents**: Convert swaps into deferred intents for optimized settlement
 - **CoW Matching**: Peer-to-peer netting of opposing flows before hitting the AMM